Orthogonal-Research-Lab/Developmental-Incongruities-and-Heterochrony/Developmental-Incongruity-Heterochrony.md

 00            |01            |2
 10            |11            |2

 TSMs can also be organized to show reciprocal connections between nodes.
 In such cases, the rules of the original tree hold, with the only difference being a potential regulatory mechanism between the mother and daughter gene(s).
-Figures 4 and 5 demonstrate these relationships, with Figure 4 deonstrating reciprocal connections and a TSM and Figure 5 providing an example of an overlapping tree.
+Figures 4 and 5 demonstrate these relationships, with Figure 4 demonstrating reciprocal connections and a TSM and Figure 5 providing an example of an overlapping tree.

 <p align="center">
   <img width="504" height="250" src="https://user-images.githubusercontent.com/38323286/53188983-1b5a1600-35cc-11e9-9dc7-8245b402391b.PNG">